Financing Your ADU: Options and Considerations

 The Importance of a Down Payment

-Most lenders require down payments for modular ADU financing, typically 10-20% of project costs.
+Most lenders require down payments for ADU financing, typically 10-20% of project costs.
 Larger down payments reduce borrowed amounts, lower monthly payments, may eliminate mortgage insurance requirements, and often qualify you for better interest rates.

 However, down payments reduce available cash for other purposes.
 Balance the benefits of larger down payments against the need for emergency funds, other financial goals, and maintaining adequate liquidity.
 Don’t commit every dollar to your ADU, leaving yourself cash-poor and vulnerable to unexpected expenses.